SpongePowered/SpongeForge/.github/ISSUE_TEMPLATE.md

 **What is the current result?**

 <!-- Please provide a *full* server log, either by uploading it to this
-         issue, or to a site like https://gist.github.com/ -->
+         issue, or to a site like https://gist.github.com/ Please avoid using hastebin, as anything uploaded there may expire before we have a chance to review your log. -->